 Welcome to People’s Church Lifespan Religious Education Program!

 We are a vibrant community of religious seekers of all ages, learning and growing together on the religious path.
 Some of our education programs are organized by age groups, and others mix different ages together.
 Our goal is to offer participants opportunities to learn new things, examine our own lives with honesty, and help and challenge each other to live according to our highest ideals of right relations with each other.
+In all of our programs, we use the seven Unitarian Universalist principles as a guide and resource.

 We encourage each person to take responsibility for their own religious life, and at the same time we are here to support and encourage one another on the journey.
 We recognize that parents are the primary religious educators for their children and we aim to supplement that with a faith community which can offer additional opportunities for religious growth and learning.